curveresearch/curvesim/README.md

 ## Basic Use: Autosim
 The autosim() function simulates existing Curve pools with a range of A and/or fee parameters.
 The function fetches pool properties (e.g., current pool size) and 2 months of price/volume data, runs multiple simulations in parallel, and returns a results object that can be introspected or generate charts.

-Curve pools from any chain supported by the [Convex Community Subgraphs](https://thegraph.com/hosted-service/subgraph/convex-community/volume-mainnet) can be simulated directly by inputting the pool's address or symbol.
-For factory pools, the pool and LP token use the same symbol.
-For earlier pools, we use the LP token symbol.
+Curve pools from any chain supported by the [Convex Community Subgraphs](https://thegraph.com/hosted-service/subgraph/convex-community/volume-mainnet) can be simulated directly by inputting the pool's address.

 ### Example:
 To simulate 3pool with the default configuration: